MGamalE/Android-CICD/README.md

 ### CI Example :partying_face:

-This workflow run as a lint checker for each pushing to master branch :rocket:
+This workflow run as a lint checker for each **Pushing** on master branch :rocket:

 ```
 name: Build lint checker report